 Chinese egg drop soup is one of the easiest soups to cook.
 I can’t seem to get enough of them.
-They’re so tasty, fast and easy to cook.
-Perfect for busy days and busy individuals with little time to cook.
+This shrimp egg drop soup recipe is so tasty and easy to cook.
+Perfect for busy days and busy individuals.

 My kids are having a one-week school holiday break right now.
 Usually when they’re at home, they love to bug me in the kitchen so I get them to help out with some simple cooking such as this soup.